admaduranga/magento_health_check/README.md

 # Health Check For Magento

 This is a standalone php application packaged as a phar file that can be installed in Magento applicatoin servers.
-When a  health check pulse (for example, called from the load balancer (LB).
+When a  health check pulse (for example, called from the load balancer (ELB).
 This application will iterate through the enabled services (using a config.php) and check if all services are up and running

 ## Getting Started